-In applying the techniques of AI and machine learning to big data, organizations tend to analyze that data that they have readily available, assuming that it can be used to model the future.
-However, we will show that this is a highly dangerous assumption, and that organizations already possess far more powerful data.
-We will describe how the ‘latent variables’ hidden within call recordings, email records, social media and video can be extracted and used to develop models that are far more predictive because they identify personality, the root of motivation.
-We will also discuss why this is important and how companies can exploit this data towards actionable outcomes.
+Stuart Sherman and Richard Goyder demonstrate how, with the right tools, the latent variables hidden within call recordings, email records, social media, and video can be extracted and used to develop models that are far more predictive because they identify personality, the root of motivation.
+Stuart and Richard explain why this is important and how companies can exploit this data toward actionable outcomes.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?